thecockatiel/bisq_light_client/bisq/core/payment/payload/README.md

 Since java bisq uses Gson and implicitly relies on `null` values to be removed from the final json, and because account payloads have a mix of empty strings and `null` values, constructor parameters and values passed around are also sensitive.
 This makes the contract signature very brittle and sensitive.
 Please keep these in mind when modifying these files.

+also order of definition of variables in class init method matters. as it is used to determine the order of fields inside json.